Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 ## 2018-02-08 New controls
 * Extended 'KryptonTextBox' to have watermark functionality.
-* Wrapped 'KryptonTextBox' into a toolstrip container object to make it easier to add new functionality i.e watermarks.
+* Wrapped 'KryptonTextBox' into a `toolstrip container` object to make it easier to add new functionality i.e watermarks.

 ======

 ## 2018-02-06 New resources
-* New icons for messageboxes
+* New icons for `MessageBoxes`

 ======

 ## 2018-02-05pm New `Globals.cs` class for enumerations
 * New `Globals.cs` class for custom enumerations.
 (Needs documentation finishing off)
-* NOTE FOR FUTURE REFRENCE: Find suitable icons for messageboxes (CC license maybe?)
+* NOTE FOR FUTURE REFRENCE: Find suitable icons for `MessageBoxes` (CC license maybe?)

 ======

 ## 2018-02-05am Krypton outlook grid & Krypton messagebox base
 * Fixed bug with Krypton outlook grid
-* Incorporated a 'base' Krypton messagebox as a reference for extending
+* Incorporated a `base Krypton MessageBox` as a reference for extending

 =======

 ## 2018-02-04 Krypton outlook grid
-* Fully incorporated Krypton outlook grid code
+* Fully incorporated `Krypton Outlook Grid` code

 =======

 ## 2018-02-03 Krypton outlook grid
-* Krypton outlook grid 45% complete
+* `Krypton Outlook Grid` 45% complete
 * Altered assembly info
 * Variables and comments with `color` renamed to `colour`